Aliases for SSRP1 Gene

 GeneCards Summary for SSRP1 Gene

 SSRP1 (Structure Specific Recognition Protein 1) is a Protein Coding gene.
-Among its related pathways are Formation of the HIV-1 Early Elongation Complex and Gene Expression.
-GO annotations related to this gene include poly(A) RNA binding and chromatin binding.
-An important paralog of this gene is TOX4.
+Diseases associated with SSRP1 include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked and Systemic Lupus Erythematosus.
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Regulation of TP53 Activity.
+Gene Ontology (GO) annotations related to this gene include chromatin binding.
+An important paralog of this gene is UBTF.

 Component of the FACT complex, a general chromatin factor that acts to reorganize nucleosomes.
 The FACT complex is involved in multiple processes that require DNA as a template such as mRNA elongation, DNA replication and DNA repair.
 During transcription elongation the FACT complex acts as a histone chaperone that both destabilizes and restores nucleosomal structure.
 It facilitates the passage of RNA polymerase II and transcription by promoting the dissociation of one histone H2A-H2B dimer from the nucleosome, then subsequently promotes the reestablishment of the nucleosome following the passage of RNA polymerase II.
 The FACT complex is probably also involved in phosphorylation of 'Ser-392' of p53/TP53 via its association with CK2 (casein kinase II).
 Binds specifically to double-stranded DNA and at low levels to DNA modified by the antitumor agent cisplatin.
 May potentiate cisplatin-induced cell death by blocking replication and repair of modified DNA.
 Also acts as a transcriptional coactivator for p63/TP63.